jesperberth/automationclass/lab06/lab6.md

 In this task we will configure Dymanic Inventory for Vmware

-To support tags in Vmware we need to install Vmware Automation SDK
+To support tags in Vmware we need to install Vmware Automation SDK - this SDK is not OpenSource and cannot be in the pypi repo so we need to install from github

 [Vmware Automation SDK](https://github.com/vmware/vsphere-automation-sdk-python#installing-required-python-packages)

-Logon to ansibleserver.ansible.local with ssh
+Logon to ansible.ansible.local with ssh

-Use your "userx" account and password
+Username "user" and password

 __Type:__